lukasn9/FileEncryption/README.md

 20. TEA (Tiny Encryption Algorithm)

 ## Coming Soon
-A possibility to decrypt encrypted files will be available soon!
+A possibility to decrypt encrypted files along with more encryption algorithms will be available soon!